Ramblings

 So he figured out the price point including taxes so it would amount to that lonely Jackson in my pocket.
 That's how these guys are.
 I thanked him and told him that if there turned out to be anything of significant value I'd give pay up a bit next time I stopped by.
 He waved me off.

-So here I am got the toolbox home.
-Took everything out.
-Looked it over period period everything was in very good shape.
-One thing I thought was really cool.
-Was the boxes that you've seen in?
-The pictures above and below here are the top and bottom of the old packaging for english leather Cologne period so these boxes are actually of that old wood and are in really great shape.
-Period
+As soon as I got the toolbox home I took everything out and looked it over.
+Everything was in very good shape, and one thing I thought was really cool was the boxes that you've seen in the pictures above and below.
+These are the tops and bottoms of the old packaging for English Leather Cologne!
+So these boxes are actually of that old wood and are in really great shape!

-And there were some tools that I didn't have.
-Including an adjustable wrench, which was which is now the largest adjustable branch that I have so that was exciting.
+And there were some tools that I didn't have including an adjustable wrench, which is now the largest adjustable branch that I have - so that was exciting.

 Because these tools are in such good shape, it's not likely I'll have to do any restorations.
-Being the case, you'll likely only see them again in future posts as incidental to some random project here at 173.
+That being the case, you'll likely only see them again in future posts as incidental to some random project here at 173.

 And that's the story of how I picked up a very nice tool box and a bunch of random hand tools for $20.
 Hey, thanks for stopping by - see ya' next time!